brandis2/breast_cancer_combined_targeting/3-D PCA analysis.md

 #look at first few rows of data
 df.head()

-#observe names of columns in data frame
-list(df.columns)

-#remove the ensembl id from the list of column names
-features=list(df.columns)
-features.remove("Ensembl ID")

-#transpose the data
+#transpose the data to make the features of interest the genes
 df=df.transpose()

 df.head()